liamphmurphy/PleasantBot/README.md

 - Respect the OS's default settings for config locations using golang's os module.
 - Maintain a small database of user added commands, bannable words and more with SQLite.
 - Create API middle-man between backend and front-end UI
-- Add support for SSL/TLS
+- Add support for SSL/TLS (at the least by making sure it works behind Nginx)
 - Make it work in Docker

 # HappyBot